Bhutan, the land of the Thunder Dragon, is for many people the “holy grail” of travel destinations.

-Visas are issued after you have made a full payment to the Tourism Council for your entire trip of Bhutan.
+Visas are issued after you have made a full payment to the Tourism Council for your entire trip to Bhutan.

 The money remains with the Tourism Council until your trip inside the country is complete.
 The travel agency is paid once you have left the country.

 Bhutan no longer restricts tourist numbers and operates an open door policy.